A backup system for holding elections without government involvement

 like the people do at the polls then:

-They could vote as they like, and ignore their donors — because their donors will not know how they voted.
-Thus our democracy will be less influenced by gifts and favors.
+1/ They could vote as they like, and ignore their donors — because their donors will not know how they voted.
+Thus our democracy will be less influenced by blackmail, bribes and favors.

 2/ Donors won’t know if their gifts and favors worked — and they won’t expect much because of secret voting.
 So less money and effort will be spent on trying to lean and influence our democracy.